Vastral

-Vastral is a posh locality and a municipality in Ahmedabad district in the Indian state of Gujarat.
+Vastral is a Suburban Area peripheral to Ahmedabad City and a municipality in Ahmedabad district in the Indian state of Gujarat.

 Demographics

 As of 2001 India census, Vastral had a population of 41,925.
 Males constitute 55% of the population and females 45%.
 Vastral has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 81%, and female literacy is 70%.
 In Vastral, 13% of the population is under 6 years of age.